When Spectral Modeling Meets Convolutional Networks: A Method for Discovering Reionization-era Lensed Quasars in Multi-band Imaging Data: Introduction

 Despite being a rare situation, some high-$z$ quasars can be strong-gravitationally lensed.
 Such systems are one of the best alternatives to probe quasars with intrinsically lower mass and luminosity.
 They also enable us to investigate the quasar host galaxies in unprecedented detail, thanks to flux magnification and, very importantly, an increased effective spatial resolution by factors 2--10 \citep[e.g.,][]{2018MNRAS.476.5075S,2019ApJ...880..153Y,2021ApJ...917...99Y}.
 In addition, lensed quasars are excellent targets for constraining the dark matter profile of the foreground deflectors \citep[e.g.,][]{2020MNRAS.491.6077G,2020MNRAS.492.3047H}, determining the Hubble constant based on the time-delay cosmography \citep[e.g.,][]{2017MNRAS.468.2590S,2020A&A...642A.193M}, and estimating the quasar accretion disk sizes \citep[e.g.,][]{2021A&A...647A.115C}.

 Because of the large lensing optical depths attained at $z\gtrsim6$, it has been predicted for decades that between $\sim 1\%$ and up to a third of high-$z$ quasars should be strongly lensed, although the actual level is still unknown \citep[e.g.,][]{2002Natur.417..923W,2010MNRAS.405.2579O,2019ApJ...870L..12P,2022ApJ...925..169Y}.
-Depending on models, we anticipate between around 3 \citep[lensed fraction $\sim1$\%;][]{2022ApJ...925..169Y} and beyond 10 \citep[lensed fraction $>4$\%;][]{2019ApJ...870L..12P} lensed quasars to be discovered in an optimal dataset.
+Depending on the models, we anticipate that the number of lensed quasars to be discovered in an optimal data set should range from around three \citep[lensed fraction $\sim1$\%;][]{2022ApJ...925..169Y} to greater than 10 \citep[lensed fraction $>4$\%;][]{2019ApJ...870L..12P}.
 However, only one such lensed quasar was found so far, J0439+1634 at $z=6.51$ \citep{2019ApJ...870L..11F}, aside from around three hundred unlensed quasars currently known.
 A leading cause of this dramatic tension is the commonly used ``dropout'' technique to select high-$z$ quasar candidates, requiring any viable candidates to have a large abrupt drop in flux in bluer optical bandpasses to remove lower-$z$ contaminants.
 Up to now, this prevented galaxy-quasar lens systems from being selected as quasar candidates due to the deflector galaxy's optical flux contribution, as a re-examination of previous selection techniques showed \citep{2020ApJ...903...34A}.
 Several studies have tried to look for signs of strong gravitational lensing among the known $z\gtrsim6$ quasars, finding no evidence thus far \citep[e.g.,][]{2020ApJ...904L..32D,2021ApJ...922L..24C,2022MNRAS.514.2855P}.
 Therefore, developing a more advanced selection technique to reveal those hidden populations of lenses is crucial.